bjornharrtell/PgEFCoreCopy/README.md

 # PgEFCoreCopy

-Extension method(s) for DbContext that use `COPY` to speed up bulk operations.
+Extension method(s) for EF Core DbContext that use PostgreSQL `COPY` to speed up bulk operations.

 Currently only implements `ExecuteInsertRangeAsync`.